symfony/symfony-docs/reference/configuration/framework.rst

 Of course, since every developer uses a different IDE, it's better to set this on a system level.
-This can be done by setting the ``xdebug.file_link_format`` PHP.ini value to the file link string.
+This can be done by setting the ``xdebug.file_link_format`` php.ini value to the file link string.
 If this configuration value is set, then the ``ide`` option does not need to be specified.

 .. _reference-framework-test: